The Museum's new P2V Neptune "Tanker 43"

 The San Diego Air & Space Museum recently added an iconic P2V Neptune “Tanker 43” to its collection at its Gillespie Field Annex in El Cajon.

-The P2V Neptune was originally designed and built in the late 1940s as a maritime patrol and anti-submarine warfare (ASW) aircraft.
+Lockheed submitted a design proposal to the Navy for a new Land Based Patrol Airplane on January 1, 1943.
+The first flight was May 17, 1945.
 The Neptune was developed for the U.S. Navy by Lockheed to replace the Lockheed PV-1 Ventura and PV-2 Harpoon, and was replaced in turn by the Lockheed P-3 Orion.

 A P2V in its military configuration